Maintaining Immigration Status

 Immigration status refers to the lawful status you hold as a non-immigrant in the United States, which is determined either by the manner in which you last entered the country, or by the result of a change of status petition submitted to United States Citizenship and Immigration Services (USCIS).

 "Maintaining status" means to abide by the regulations and reporting requirements governing your immigration status.
 Failure to properly maintain your status may result in the termination of your program and losing your eligibility to study in the United States.

 J-1 students must enroll full-time (8 credits for graduate students and 12 credits for undergraduate students) unless authorized by ISSS for less than full-time enrollment.
-J-1 students can enroll in any combination of course modalities that help them make academic progress including fully online.
-However, the purpose of the J Exchange Visitor program is to facilitate in-person exchange, so ISSS encourages enrollment in in-person or hybrid classes if possible.
+No more than one online class per academic term can count towards the minimum full-time enrollment requirement.
+However, the purpose of the J Exchange Visitor program is to facilitate in-person exchange, so ISSS encourages enrollment in in-person or hybrid classes as much as possible.